-- Read the questions carefully.

-- You can use a highlighter pen to highlight parts of the texts or questions, if you want to.

-- Write your answers on the exam paper.

-- Spend about 20 minutes on this task.

-- Make sure you leave enough time to do all the other tasks in the exam.
+- Read the questions carefully. - > You can highlight parts of the texts or questions, if you want to. - > Spend about 20 minutes on this task. - Make sure you leave enough time to do all the other tasks in the exam.

 Task 3 - Reading into writing